Despite what outsiders say, electronic music production is hard.

 …that you can become a great producer quickly.

 It takes a hell of a long time to make great music.
-You need to learn a range of skills, acquire various bits and pieces of knowledge, and practice A LOT.
+You need to learn a range of skills, acquire knowledge, and practice A LOT.
 If you’re not patient, you’ll give up.
 It’s as simple as that.

 But patience is beneficial in more ways than one: